Sarmad426/Tech-Concepts/Cloud-Native/Docker/Readme.md

 In this case the container named `docker-image` runs at port `8000`.
 Open <http://localhost:8000/> to test the container.

+- `-d` keeps the container in running state even after closing the terminal.
+- `--name` assigns the name to the running container, `app-server-1` in this case.

 ### 2. `docker build`

 - **Description**: Builds a Docker image from a Dockerfile.